Tips For Writers

 • Request recent catalogues from publishers in order to examine titles.

-• Subscribe to the Writer’s Guide to Canadian Publishers, which lists publishers who accept unsolicited manuscripts and specifies the kind of work they will consider (maintained by the Writers’ Union of Canada).
+• Check out the Directory of Canadian Publishers, which lists publishers who accept unsolicited manuscripts and specifies the kind of work they will consider.
+Access is free if you are a member of The Writers’ Union of Canada.

 2) Inquire.